9track/FlashFloppy-wiki/Firmware-Programming.md

 The programming process is described, along with suitable Windows software, on the
 [Cortex firmware webpage](https://cortexamigafloppydrive.wordpress.com).
-Of course, rather than using the Cortex HEX file, use the HEX file contained in the FlashFloppy release archive.
+Of course, rather than using the Cortex HEX file, use the ***.hex** file contained in the FlashFloppy distribution.

 If programming on Linux, you can follow the Cortex instructions to physically set up your serial connection and bootstrap the Gotek, and